noemiBa/Risk-with-Bot/README.md

 a one player risk game against an AI with four passive neutrals.

-To build in intelj, left click and run the file in src/com.company/Main.java
+To build in intelj, left click and run the file in src/com.company/Main.java To build in Eclipse, right click the file in src/com.company/Main.java -> run as -> Java Application

 The .jar file can be found in out/artifacts/BotHarmon_jar/BotHarmon.jar